WebAccessVL: Violation-Aware VLM for Web Accessibility: Implementation Details Prompt Ablation

 \section{Implementation Details \& Prompt Ablation}

 \myparagraph{Training details.} The trainable module and the trainable parameter percentage of each model are provided in~\tabref{tab:trainable_param_stat}.
 Across all models, we train LoRA~\cite{hu2022lora} with a rank of $r=8$ and $\alpha=16$, resulting in a scaling factor of $\alpha / r = 2$.
 The dropout rate is set to 0.05.
 Due to memory constraints, we use gradient accumulation to enable training with a larger batch size.
-Specifically, we train Llama 3.2 Vision~\cite{dubey2024llama} with a batch size of 32 and LLaVA~1.6~\cite{liu2024llava16} with a batch size of 24, both using negative guidance.
+Specifically, we train Llama 3.2 Vision~\cite{dubey2024llama} with a batch size of 16, LLaVA~1.6~\cite{liu2024llava16} with a batch size of 24, and Gemma 3 with a batch size of 13, all using negative guidance.
 The number of epochs for all the training runs is 100.
 During training, the input text prompt is:

-\myparagraph{Inference details.} During inference, we generate the output HTML code by using the same prompt as training.
-However, in order to conduct negative-guided sampling, we performed two forward passes, using $c_{=0}$ and $c_{>0}$, \ie, putting \texttt{zero} and $\texttt{non-zero}$ in the condition.
+\myparagraph{Inference details.} During inference, we generate the output HTML code using the same prompt structure as training.
+To apply negative guidance sampling, we perform two forward passes at each token generation step: one conditioned on the violation report $\vc$ and one with the unconditional prompt $\vc_{\emptyset}$.
+The logits from both passes are combined using the guidance scale $\gamma$ to compute the final token probabilities.

+For checker-in-the-loop inference, we iteratively refine the output for a maximum of $K=2$ passes.
+At each iteration, we: (1) generate corrected HTML $\vy^{(i)}$ from the input conditioned on violations $\vc^{(i-1)}$, (2) run the accessibility checker on $\vy^{(i)}$ to obtain residual violations $\vc^{(i)}$, and (3) if violations remain and $i < K$, use $\vy^{(i)}$ and $\vc^{(i)}$ as input for the next iteration.
+We track the HTML with the lowest violation count across all iterations as the final output.
+In practice, most samples converge after the first or second pass.

 \myparagraph{API calls.} We use a public API from OpenAI for ChatGPT4o with an image to run an inference using the following code as VLM.
 For LLM, we did not send the image data as the official document introduced.
 For all publicly available models, including Gemini 1.5~\cite{team2024gemini} and Claude 3.5~\cite{claude35sonnet}, we use the same prompt but different API calls using their API functions.